zulip/zulip/templates/zerver/help/emoji-reactions.md

 If someone has already added a reaction, you can just click or tap on it to second the reaction.

+If you'd like to add multiple reactions without closing the emoji picker, you can hold the `Shift` key while making selections.

 ## See who reacted to a message

 Hover over an emoji reaction on a message to see who reacted with that emoji.